 Do you remember when a postcard of US farmland was like a national symbol of abundance and health?

-My mother remembers.
+My mother does.

 She used to stand at our kitchen window and breathe wistfully through her nose as if she could smell the scent of some far off place.
 She would rhapsodize about red barns in magazines and neat rows of corn, about rolling hills and the slow energies of Holsteins that could mow any landscape into a wavy blanket of green.
 She always felt there was a place waiting for her out there, a place of loamy joy, where she could be well, where she could be happy.